HRTCloudDemo/HRTCloudDemo.github.io/_labs/004/index.markdown

 This is a fairly simple manifest that should work for you as well.
 If you need want to check for more options please see the  [Cloud Foundry documentation on deployment using manifests](https://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html).

-## Hint: Configure the correct port
+## Important!
+Configure the correct Port

 IBM Cloud assigns an internal port number to your app automatically.

-This port number is not visible to the outside world but only used by the routers that connect external users to your application.
+This port number is not visible to the outside world but only used by the routers that connect external users to your application and available in the enironmant variable `PORT`

-In your app you can find out correct port at startup like this:
+Change the port assignment in your app like this:

 <pre>
 let port = process.env.PORT || 3000;
 </pre>

+With this change the port number will be read from the enironmant variable `PORT`.
+If your app is running on your computer where the enironmant variable `PORT` is not set port 3000 will be used.

 ## Deploy